 Fidelity bonds compensate your clients and your business for dishonest acts committed by employees, including:

 First-party fidelity bonds protect your tech business when an employee commits fraud, theft, or forgery against your business.

 If employees have access to your finances or valuable assets, a first-party fidelity bond can give you peace of mind and provide financial reimbursement if an employee steals from your company.

 Third-party fidelity bonds protect your clients from fraud, theft, or forgery committed against them by one of your employees.

 A third-party fidelity bond reimburses your clients if an employee of your business steals money or property from them.

 If your employees have access to financial or other sensitive information or assets, fidelity bonds provide financial protection if an employee breaches your trust.

 Some tech businesses, such as those that build customer databases or payment systems for clients, are more vulnerable to employee fraud.
 These companies may have a greater need for fidelity bonds.

 Different tech businesses have different needs and levels of risk when it comes to employee fraud.
-Luckily, there’s a wide range of fidelity bonds available with varying limits, premiums, and deductibles.
+Luckily, you can choose a fidelity bond in the amount that you need, which helps keep the cost affordable.